 If you would like to take a subject that you did not study at IGCSE, you might be allowed to take it at SL level, if permission is granted by both the relevant Head of Department and IBDP Coordinators.

-Art & Design (Textiles) students may choose Visual Art in IBDP.
+IGCSE Art & Design (Textiles) students may choose Visual Art in IBDP.
+IGCSE Computer Science students may choose Digital Society and/or Computer Science in IBDP.